 So you start with the right and you land on your left.
 So you’re doing a handstand walk.
 You are going X amount of distance, your left foot starts dripping things off.
 And I guarantee it is the first one you land on, isn’t it?

 Yeah, if I don’t just bail off crash.

 If you don’t bail and crash.
 So what you’re what it sounds to me is like, you’re already thinking in your mind the planes are not ready to land on the ground, but you got the landing gear down.
 So if you can look at it from that perspective you’re not really, I would say, you probably have a habit, but you also probably are expecting that you are going to be coming down.
 And that’s the way that you’re going to be coming down.
 So you’re, you’re already heating your body’s basically giving a tell that you’re not confident that you’re going to land safely and you’re ready to bail at any time.

 So that’s, that’s what I would start with is not like, Hey, you should have your feet together or something like that.
 And be like, hey, doesn’t seem like you’re as confident in your ability to finish this without crashing.
 So let’s talk about that.

 Misbah Haque (51:03):

-And so that goes back to what you were mentioning before, which is actually I don’t know if he touched on it, but coming out of a handstand.
-You know, what, what do you teach people, dude, tell them to tuck and roll, turn out of the handstand and land in that cartwheel type of position.
+And so that goes back to what you were mentioning before, which is actually I don’t know if he touched on it but coming out of a handstand.
+You know what do you teach people, tell them to tuck and roll, turn out of the handstand, and land in that cartwheel type of position.
 Like how do you train that element?

 Misbah Haque (55:19):